-How pleased was my husband when I told him I made peach cobbler?
+How pleased were my neighbors when I told them I made peach cobbler?

 Very!
 I used to swear by only making peach cobbler with fresh peaches, but after the squirrels ate all my peaches last summer, I was pretty disappointed.
 Disappointed to the point that I hadn’t made peach cobbler again.